Columbia Peak to Park - Women's Review

 While some women love the look of faux fur, others loathe it.
 We appreciate that the faux-fur collar is removable for this reason.
 If you feel like sporting a Northern winter look, wear the faux-fur collar.
 If you want to keep it simple, take it off and just wear the hood.
 Overall, while this jacket performs, it doesn't look techy…but cute and ready for everyday wear.

-Offering the best value in this review, it receives our Best Buy award!
-Retailing for just $100, it has the best performance for the lowest price.
+This is a high-value product, winning a Best Buy Award in the past.
+Retailing for a low price, it is very affordable.
 If you're on a tight budget, it's our top recommendation.
 That said, we did note some durability issues during our testing period.
 The stitching is sub-par and loose in some places.

-We noted some flyaways and we accidentally punched a hole in the seam of the comfort cuff after just two days of wear.
-We didn't notice any issues with warmth deteriorating in our testing period, however, we will continue to monitor this as we continue to test it through the year.
-Overall, this jacket is our top recommendation when it comes to value…despite a few construction notations.
+We noted some flyaways, and we accidentally punched a hole in the seam of the comfort cuff after just two days of wear.
+We didn't notice any issues with warmth deteriorating in our testing period.
+However, we will continue to monitor this as we continue to test it throughout the year

-The Columbia Peak to Park wins our Best Buy award for its low price and awesome performance.
-It's weather resistant, warm, and versatile.
+The Columbia Peak to Park is a non-technical jacket offered at a low price with decent performance.
+It's weather-resistant, warm, and versatile.
 Wear it while crushing double black diamonds or while sipping cocoa next to a fire.
 Its lofty construction keeps you cozy and comfortable during the cold months of the year.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More